Two-Step Estimation of a Strategic Network Formation Model with Clustering: Additional Lemmas for Sections --

-Here we essentially need to show that this empirical process is stochastically equicontinuous.
-Notice that this empirical process is a triangular array with function $\varphi_{n,ij}^{\gamma}$ that varies across $j$ (because we condition on $X$),\footnote{Both $U_{n,ij}$ and $Z_{j}$ vary in $j$.} so most of the ready-to-use results for stochastic equicontinuity \citep[e.g.][]{Andrews_1994} are not applicable.
-Instead, we apply maximal inequalities in \citet{VW_1996} to directly prove the stochastic equicontinuity.
+To show this, we need to prove that the empirical process $\mathbb{G}_{ni}^{\gamma}(\omega^{\lambda},r_{ni}^{-1}h)$, indexed by $\omega^{\lambda},h\in\Omega$, is stochastically equicontinuous.
+This is a triangular array with function $\phi_{n,ij}^{\gamma\lambda}$ that varies across $j$, so most of the ready-to-use results for stochastic equicontinuity \citep{Andrews_1994} are not applicable.
+Instead, we apply the maximal inequalities in \citet{VW_1996} to directly prove the stochastic equicontinuity.